bldl/emplace-spidermonkey/README.md

   In this context, we need to call the `update` function on the current value associated with the map entry.
 This involves passing `e.[[Value]]` (the existing value), `key`, and `M` as arguments to the function.

-  To perform this function call in self-hosted JavaScript™, we’ll use `callFunction`, which allows us to call `updateFn` with `M` as the scope and `eValue` (the existing value) and `key` as the arguments.
+  To perform this function call in self-hosted JavaScript™, we’ll use `callContentFunction`, to call `updateFn` with `M` as the scope and `eValue` (the existing value) and `key` as the arguments.
 The result of this call should be stored as `var updated`, which we’ll then use to update the map entry.
+Why use `callContentFunction` instead of `callFunction`? `callFunction` is faster than `callContentFunction`, however the latter is safer with respect to user content.
+Since the `handler` object is passed by the user, `callContentFunction` is reasonable.
+A more detailed explaination [here.](https://udn.realityripple.com/docs/Mozilla/Projects/SpiderMonkey/Internals/self-hosting)

    <details>
    <summary>Solution</summary>